 The approach to privacy varies significantly between keyboard apps.
 Here's what you should know:

-The best AI keyboards now keep your data on your device.
-Your typing patterns, vocabulary, and predictions are processed locally rather than being sent to servers.
-This approach, known as "edge AI," provides strong privacy protection.
+The best AI keyboards in 2026 keep 100% of your data on your device.
+Your typing patterns, vocabulary, and predictions are processed locally using advanced neural engines built into modern smartphones—nothing is ever sent to servers.
+This approach, known as "edge AI," has become the industry standard for privacy protection.

 Some keyboards still use cloud processing for advanced features.
 These keyboards typically send anonymized data to their servers to improve prediction algorithms.
 While they claim the data is encrypted and anonymized, this approach inherently carries more privacy risks.